Sonicof/stala_quiz/README.md

 - User authentication and signup
 - Quiz functionality with multiple-choice questions
 - Email notification with the final quiz score
-- Connection to a Microsoft SQL Server database using pypyodbc
+- Connection to a Microsoft SQL Server database using pypyodbc(cloud) or the local server on your system depending on the code you use

 ## Rules